supabase/supabase/examples/slack-clone/README.md

 **3. Get the URL and Key**

-Go to the Project Settings (the cog icon), and find your API URL and `anon` key.
+Go to the Project Settings (the cog icon), open the API tab, and find your API URL and `anon` key, you'll need these in the next step.

 ![image](https://user-images.githubusercontent.com/10214025/88916245-528c2680-d298-11ea-8a71-708f93e1ce4f.png)